-XML can be expanded as ‘Extensible Markup Language’ that is text based language used for defining markup documents to publish on the web.
-It can contain data and its formatting details as a common data, and XML can be used for its significant features data storing capacity, holding public standards, and being extensible compared to other Markup language.
+XML can be expanded as ‘Extensible Markup Language’, a text-based language used to define markup documents to publish on the web.
+It can contain data and its formatting details as common data.
+XML can be used for its significant data storage capacity, holding public standards, and being extensible compared to another Markup language.
 This language was formed from extracting the properties of SGML, that is, Standard Generalized Markup Language.

 There are several important features of XML that make it very useful in several spheres of technologies.
 They are stated as below:

 - Extensible: It allows us to create different tags with proper description or language according to the need.

 - Data storage: It is used to store the data irrespective of how it will be presented in the next step.

 - Public standard: An organization called World Wide Web Consortium or W3C developed it and made it available as an open standard.